-Get fit and dance into the summer!
+Get fit and dance into the fall!

 Join us for a transformative journey that blends fitness and global dance classes with holistic wellness, fostering a healthier lifestyle and community.